 Everyone was expected to 'do their bit' for the war effort.
 Children wanted to support their fathers and brothers away at the front.
 Many joined their mothers working in factories or on farms.
 School leaving age was 12, but many younger children were encouraged to divide their time between school and work.
-Others looked after younger siblings, did housework and joined the long queues for food.
+Others cared for younger siblings, did housework and queued for food.

 They were also involved in fundraising and collecting.
-Blankets and books were either sent to the front or sold, scrap metal was collected to be recycled and conkers were gathered to help in the production of explosives.
+Blankets and books were sent to the front or sold, scrap metal collected for recycling and conkers gathered to help in the production of explosives.

 Scouts assisted with air raid duties and trained as fire fighters.
-They guarded railway lines, reservoirs and coastline and learned to shoot so that they could defend the country if required.
+They guarded railway lines, reservoirs and the coast, and were taught to shoot so that they could defend the country if required.

-Girl Guides knitted socks and scarves for soldiers and learned first aid, to assist the injured following air raids.
+Girl Guides knitted socks and scarves to send to soldiers and learned first aid to assist the injured following air raids.
 They also carried messages for the Ministry of Defence, initially a role given to the Scouts who were discovered to be unable to keep secrets!